pafloxy/stabmbqc-game/docs/content/slides/intro-all.md

 He's main idea is to perform irreversible transformations on the encoded logical information, which he can induce via measurements on the system.

-But he lacks measurement capabilities, so he ask his ally Charlie.
-Charlie has the capability to perform multi-qubit projective measurements over pauli strings.
+But he lacks measurement capabilities, so he ask his ally Caséf.
+Caséf has the capability to perform multi-qubit projective measurements over pauli strings.

 Example: For a pauli $M \: \in \:\mathcal{P}_{n}$ a projective measurement $\hat{M}$ over state $\ket{\psi}$ yielding outcome $m$ ($m\in \{0,1\}$) leaves it in the 'post-measurement' state $\hat{M}(m) \: \ket{\psi}$ which is stabilized by $(-1)^{m}M$ i.e $(-1)^{m}M \: \hat{M}(m) \: \ket{\psi} \: = \:\hat{M}(m) \: \ket{\psi}$

-However, Charlie is a spying for us but though he wants to help us, but he cannot blow his cover by denying Bob's instructions persistently.
+However, Caséf is a spying for us but though he wants to help us, but he cannot blow his cover by denying Briegel's instructions persistently.

 --